DennisSchulmeister/SynthExperiments/README.md

    which includes everything minus the UI and for embedding in a custom application you may use `main2.pd` which is the same minus preset management.

-Don't touch the mouse while your playing on your MIDI devices when the Puredata UI is visible.
-Complex user interfaces like for the `Unicorn Wave` synthesizer draw considerable CPU power, when made with Puredata.
+Don't touch the mouse while you're playing on your MIDI devices when the Puredata UI is visible.
+Complex user interfaces like for the `Unicorn Wave` synthesizer draw considerable CPU power in Puredata.
 Oddly enough you may get audio drop-outs just by moving the mouse cursor a few pixels.
 Other than that, if it doesn't stutter (your CPU can handle the workload), it should run stable.

 ### For Csound follow these steps:

 1. Start Cabbage and -- when running for the first time -- go to __Edit → Settings__,
    to configure your audio hardware.
-Unfortunately it seems, that Cabbage doesn't support the [Jack Audio Server](https://jackaudio.org/), yet.
+Unfortunately it seems that Cabbage doesn't support the [Jack Audio Server](https://jackaudio.org/) yet.
 But on Linux the ALSA backend works very well.

   ![](Images/Cabbage%20Settings.png?raw=true)